Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 - Tableau

 ## Hypothesis:

+Null Hypothesis:
-Null Hypothesis: Patients admitted to an ICU has been diagnosed with Diabetes Mellitus.
+Patients admitted to an ICU has been diagnosed with Diabetes Mellitus

+Alternative Hypothesis:
-Alternative Hypothesis: Patients admitted to an ICU has not been diagnosed with Diabetes Mellitus.
+Patients admitted to an ICU has not been diagnosed with Diabetes Mellitus.

 ## Questions they hope to answer with the data:

-- What are some criteria to diagnose patients with Type 2 Diabetes Mellitus?
+1. What features from the dataset are related to risk factors for patients diagnosed with Diabetes Mellitus?
-- Whether we can construct a script that suffices to predict who will, under these same circumstances, have diabetes.
+2. Which feature(s) used for the machine learning models show the highest correlation to Diabetes Mellitus?
+3. Which machine learning model has the highest accuracy and/or sensitivity to predict future cases of Diabetes Mellitus in ICUs?
+4. What other information (ie., relationships) between the features or risk factors and Diabetes Mellitus can we learn from this dataset?

 ## Database: